-CMAT 2019 result likely to be declared today; How and where to check?
+CMAT 2019 result anytime now; How and where to check?

 New Delhi, Feb 5: CMAT result 2019 would be declared today on official website ntacmat.nic.in.
 CMAT 2019 or the Common Management Admission Test was conducted on January 28, 2019, by the National Testing Agency (NTA).